Update: ‘Nissan Leaf,’ ‘Hyundai Kona Electric,’ ‘Hyundai Ioniq 5,’ and ‘Kia Niro EV’ updated and ‘Toyota bZ4X’ added.

 The price of zero-emission vehicles is bound to fall as their adoption expands this decade.
 But there are some good options out there already.
-If you’re in the American market for an EV in 2022, we explore some of your choices in this story.
+If you’re in the American market for an EV in 2023, we explore some of your choices in this story.
 The prices mentioned here are not inclusive of government or federal subsidies.
-Here are the 11 cheapest electric car models in the U.S. car market as we break into 2023.
+Here are the 10 cheapest electric car models in the U.S. car market as we break into 2023.

-Chevrolet had taken the Bolt EV models off the market in the second half of 2021 due to a fire risk-related recall.
-Production and dealer dispatches resumed in early April 2022, GM resumed production and dealer dispatches.
+Chevrolet had removed the Bolt EV models from the market in the second half of 2021 due to a fire risk-related recall.
+Production and dealer dispatches resumed in early April 2022, and since then the model has shown promise.

-The Chevrolet Bolt EV uses a 66 kWh Li-Ion battery pack that has an EPA-estimated range of 259 miles.
-The permanent magnetic motor outputs 150 kW (200 hp) and 266 lb-ft (360 Nm) enabling the electric hatch from 0-60 mph in 6.5 seconds.
-With 11.5 kWh charging, 39 miles could be added to the range in just 1 hour.
-With DC fast charging, it takes 30 minutes to top up the range of 100 miles.
+The Chevrolet Bolt EV uses a 65 kWh Li-Ion battery pack that has an EPA-estimated range of 259 miles.
+The permanent magnetic motor outputs 200 hp and 266 lb-ft enabling the electric hatch from 0-60 mph in 6.5 seconds.
+With a Level 2 charger, 39 miles could be added to the range in just 1 hour.
+With a Level 3 charger, it takes 30 minutes to add a range of 100 miles.

-The Chevy Bolt EV boasts a decent list of features like an 8-inch instrument display, 10.2-inch infotainment, wireless Apple CarPlay, and Android Auto, 10 Airbags, rear camera, TPMS with tire fill alert, cruise control, brake energy regeneration, electronic stability control, and traction control system among others.
+The Chevy Bolt EV boasts a decent list of features like an 8-inch instrument display, 10.2-inch Chevrolet Infotainment 3 System with wireless Apple CarPlay and Android Auto 10 Airbags, rear camera, TPMS with tire fill alert, cruise control, brake energy regeneration, electronic stability control, and traction control system among others.
 This is Chevrolet’s cheapest electric car model.

 Chevrolet resumed manufacturing the Bolt EUV in Orion, Michigan in April 2022.
 It is currently shipping to dealers after GM took it off the market as part of a recall in 2021 to fix the issue of battery fires.

-The Chevrolet Bolt EUV uses the same battery pack as the Bolt EV, a 66 kWh unit with an EPA-estimated range of 247 miles.
-With a 240 V, 48 Amp charging unit, 37 miles of range can be added in 1 hour.
-With DC fast charging, 95 miles of range can be added in 30 minutes.
-The electric motor produces 150 kW (200 hp) and 266 lb-ft (360 Nm) output with 0-60 mph sprint in 7 seconds.
+The Chevrolet Bolt EUV uses the same battery pack as the Bolt, a 65 kWh unit with an EPA-estimated range of 247 miles.
+With a Level 2 charger, 37 miles of range can be added in 1 hour.
+With a Level 3 charger, 95 miles of range can be added in 30 minutes.
+The electric motor produces 200 hp and 266 lb-ft output.
+A 0-60 mph sprint takes 7 seconds.

 The Chevy Bolt EUV features a 10.2-inch infotainment screen, wireless Apple CarPlay, Android Auto, 8-inch driver’s display, and more.
 The safety package includes 10 Airbags, a rear camera, LATCH system, automatic emergency braking, a rear park assist, and all-around collision prevention assists with warnings.

 The next car on this list is British-made.
-The 2022 Mini Electric SE Hardtop 2 Door is the second cheapest electric car in the U.S. After the potential federal tax credit, an additional $7,500 benefit is available on the EV.
+The 2023 Mini Electric SE Hardtop 2 Door is the second cheapest electric car in the U.S. Prices start at USD 34,225 (excluding USD 850 destination and handling).

 The base Signature Trim comes equipped with features like heated front seats and steering wheel, touchscreen navigation, carbon black leatherette upholstery, 8.8-inch infotainment system, LED headlights with cornering function, rearview camera and park distance control, comfort access with keyless entry, forward collision, and pedestrian warning and advanced braking technology.

 As we write this, MINI is developing an all-new three door hatch.
-Expect the 2024 MINI Cooper electric, with all-round improvements, at American dealers late next year.
+Expect the 2024 MINI Cooper electric, with all-round improvements, at American dealers by the first half of 2024.

-While its available only to reservation holders, the Ioniq 5 is certainly one of the cheapest electric car models in the U.S. market today.
-A symbol of a new era for Hyundai Motor Group, the Ioniq 5 is the company’s first electric car developed from scratch.
+The Ioniq 5 is a symbol of a new era for Hyundai Motor Group, the Ioniq 5 is the company’s first electric car developed from scratch.

 Hyundai offers the U.S.-spec Ioniq 5 in three variants, but it is the Standard Range RWD (SE Standard Range) which is the cheapest model at an MSRP of USD 41,450 (excl.
 USD 1,295 freight).
-It comes with a 58 kWh battery pack and a rear electric motor generating 125 kW (168 hp) and 258 lb.-ft. (to be confirmed).
+It comes with a 58 kWh battery pack and a rear electric motor generating 125 kW (168 hp) and 258 lb.-ft.
 The car offers an EPA-est. driving range of 220 miles.
 More configurations that deliver an EPA-est. driving range of up to 303 miles are available.